Hippos is building symbiotic intelligence for the human body.

 Rotational Restraint Under Controlled Cadaveric Load · with Cleveland Clinic

 Robotic ex-vivo quantification on Cleveland Clinic's simVITRO bio-robotics platform.
-10–25% reduction in tibial rotation under constant torque across flexion angles, with angle-dependent protection increasing at flexion.
+10 to 25% reduction in tibial rotation under constant torque across flexion angles, with angle-dependent protection increasing at flexion.
 No coupling into adjacent kinematic axes.

 Cross-Task Kinematic Generalization · with Edge Hill University / UK Athletics